JollyGent/project-rollingpaper/README.md

 ## Credits
 - Render - Used for deployment of the Web Service.
 - Neon - Used for PostgreSQL database.
-- Netlify - For allowing to host the Frontend
+- Netlify - Used to host the Frontend for the client side.

 ## Roadmap